XP Applications

 Installation

-There are four ways, by default, to get your applications running on Enonic XP:
+There are four ways to get your applications running on Enonic XP:

 Via Admin Interface

-Applications can be manually installed through the admin tool "Applications", packaged with Enonic XP.
-The applications will be available for all nodes in an XP cluster.
+Applications can be manually installed through the admin tool "Applications", included with Enonic XP.
+Once installed, the applications will be available for all nodes in an XP cluster.

 Via Management API

-Applications can be installed, in an automated way, through the Management API.
+Applications can be installed through the Management API.
 The applications will be available for all nodes in an XP cluster.
+This approach is commonly used in a CI/CD setup.

 Via File system

-File system deployment is most commonly used in development phases, but it can also be applied for specialized deployments scenarios.
-These applications will only be available on the local node and overrides already existing applications
+File system deployment is most commonly used during development, but it can also be applied for specialized deployment scenarios.
+Applications deployed on file will only be available on the local node, and overrides applications installed via other alternatives.

-Consider a microservice style highly isolated and controlled deployment, you will bundle your app(s) together with the XP runtime and launch it as a separate instance.
+Consider a microservice style highly controlled setup where you bundle your app(s) together with the XP runtime and launch it as a separate instance.

 Life Cycle